 If you have a situation where the MSP information does not match CWF the Benefits Coordination and Recovery Center (BCRC) must be contacted at (855) 798-2627.
 Submit a claim once CWF has been updated.

-Updating an Employer Group Health Plan (EGHP) or Large Group Health Plan (LGHP) record
+Updating an Employer Group Health Plan (EGHP), Large Group Health Plan (LGHP), Liability, No-Fault or Worker's Compensation record

 If your provider number is on file with the Benefits Coordination and Recovery Center (BCRC) you may update a regular group record.
 You must be able to provide the insurance name, address, policy number, and the termination date.
 If you are trying to change the name and number of the insurance (i.e., "Prudential to "Anthem ) you must provide correct insurance name, address, policy number, and telephone number.
 BCRC will request information about the patient such as the patient's name, address, date of birth, possible effective dates to Medicare, etc. You should already have this information according to their records and the MSP admission questionnaire.